VarunS2002/React-Django-Secure-E-Commerce/README.md

 - Sending OTPs is not implemented, it is only generated and can be validated

-- Sending Email warnings and Two-factor authentication (2FA) confirmations is not implemented
+- Sending Email warnings and Two-factor authentication (2FA) confirmations are not implemented

 - Payment processing is not implemented